Financial market

-A financial market is a market in which people trade financial securities and derivatives at low transaction costs.
-Some of the securities include stocks and bonds, raw materials and precious metals, which are known in the financial markets as commodities.

-The term "market" is sometimes used for what are more strictly exchanges, that is, organizations that facilitate the trade in financial securities, e.g., a stock exchange or commodity exchange.
-This may be a physical location (such as the New York Stock Exchange (NYSE), London Stock Exchange (LSE), Bombay Stock Exchange (BSE), or Johannesburg Stock Exchange (JSE Limited)), or an electronic system such as NASDAQ.
-Much trading of stocks takes place on an exchange; still, corporate actions (mergers, spinoffs) are outside an exchange, while any two companies or people, for whatever reason, may agree to sell the stock from the one to the other without using an exchange.

-Trading of currencies and bonds is largely on a bilateral basis, although some bonds trade on a stock exchange, and people are building electronic systems for these as well.
+A financial market is a marketplace where the pricing and trade of securities, commodities, currency, derivatives, or other financial products takes place.
+The term may refer to a specific stock or commodity exchange, or to the general process by which relevant economic activity is organized and carried out.

+Historically, a financial market was a specific and isolated physical venue where trading occurred, such as the New York Stock Exchange.
+Today, wholly-electronic platforms such as NASDAQ are common, the majority of physical exchanges also operate online, and individual exchanges are interconnected by the broad availability of pricing information.
+Decentralized markets, such as those used to trade cryptocurrencies, and direct transactions of financial products (including corporate actions), also play an important role in the global financial market.

 Types of financial markets

 Within the financial sector, the term "financial markets" is often used to refer just to the markets that are used to raise finances.
 For long term finance, they are usually called the capital markets; for short term finance, they are usually called money markets.
 The money market deals in short-term loans, generally for a period of a year or less.
 Another common use of the term is as a catchall for all the markets in the financial sector, as per examples in the breakdown below.